The great illusion of streaming for 90% of artists!

 In 2004 the WIRED director Chris Anderson in the famous article “The Long Tail”, told us with great optimism that streaming would overturn our notions of supply and demand, creating a “long tail” in which non-successes would have obtained a greater share.
 Than they ever had before.

 In the hangover of the rise of the internet, we all naively believed in it: the Internet and digital would bring more democracy to the world of music! a musical landscape in which all artists had an equal chance to become great.

-But if the doors of access to an infinite catalog opened for all passionate music consumers, and streaming offered a utopian free-for-all with an inviting upgrade of a $ 9.99 per month fee, for artists the evolution was very different.
+But if the doors of access to an infinite catalogue opened for all passionate music consumers, and streaming offered a utopian free-for-all with an inviting upgrade of a $ 9.99 per month fee, the evolution was very different for artists.

 That audience would have saved every artist, finally giving them the right space.

-After 16 years, the great promise of democratic access and greater freedom of choice has materialized only for the public of users.
+After 16 years, the great promise of democratic access and greater freedom of choice has materialized only for users’ public.

 In 2008, Spotify arrived in addition to other streaming platforms, and in the space of 12 years, it changed the world of music.